 Established in 2017, the Faculty of Technology is one of the youngest faculties of the University of Colombo.
-In 2018, the Faculty will commence its academic programs in Agricultural Technology, Environmental Technology, Information & Communication Technology and Instrumentation & Automation Technology to students who qualify for university entrance from the G.C.E.
+In 2018, the Faculty commenced its academic programs in Agricultural Technology, Environmental Technology & Automation Technology to 175 students who have qualified for university entrance from the G.C.E.
 (A/L) technology stream.
-These programs will be conducted by four academic departments namely,
+These academic programs are supported by four academic departments namely,

-- Department of Agricultural Technology - Department of Environmental Technology, - Department of Information & Communication Technology and - Department of Instrumentation & Automation Technology.
+- Department of Agricultural Technology - Department of Environmental Technology, - Department of Information & Communication Technology and - Department of Instrumentation & Automation Technology

-Currently, the teaching staff of the Faculty consists of 13 permanent members with 01 Senior Professor, 10 Senior Lecturers and 02 Probationary Lecturers.
+Currently, the academic staff of the Faculty comprises 12 permanent members with 01 Senior Professor, 07 Senior Lecturers and 04 Probationary Lecturers.
 This number is expected to grow with the increase of student intake of the Faculty to its full capacity.
 Through its academic programs, the Faculty of Technology aims to foster a strong research and innovation culture among its students who will graduate as technology professionals.